Selective editing with the Smart Brush

 The quickest and easiest way to do this is to paint your adjustments directly onto the image with the Smart Brush tool.
 The Smart Brush is both a selection tool and an image adjustment tool—as you paint, it creates a selection based on similarities in color and texture, through which your choice of editing preset is applied.

-If you don’t see tabs for the Layers, Effects, Filters, Styles, and Graphics panels at the top of the Panel Bin, click the arrow beside the More button () at the right of the taskbar and choose Custom Workspace.
+If you don’t see tabs for the Layers, Effects, Graphics and Favorites panels at the top of the Panel Bin, click the arrow beside the More button () at the right of the Task bar and choose Custom Workspace.
 Drag the Layers panel out of the Panel Bin by its name tab, and then hide the Panel bin by un-checking its name in the Window menu.

 Two new layers have been created for the adjustments; each displays a colored icon representing the gradient used for the Blue Skies effect and a black and white thumbnail representing the layer mask through which the adjustment has been applied.
 Colored markers—Smart Brush adjustment pins—mark the points in the photo where you started dragging with the Smart Brush for each adjustment.